jeongoon/go-combinations/README.md

 # go-combinations

-go-combinations is a simple module to create combinations of unsigned integer, which you can use as indexes on your array.
+`go-combinations` is a simple module to create combinations of unsigned integer, which you can use as indexes on your array.

+## Given M, Select N
-- all_combinations_index
+- SomeIndexes
   create all possible combinations **except** none.

-- combinations_index
+- AllIndexes
-  create all possible combinations where you pick certain number of candidates
+  create all possible combinations where you pick certain number of candidates which is actually calling SomeIndexes with all range of selection (1..N)

 ## Usage